dig-soilman/dig-soilman.github.io/README.md

-## Welcome to Donald G. McGahans GitHub Pages
+## Donald G. McGahan

+This is a place to put bits and items to be worked on, and perhaps
+	completed items.

+University instruction in the United States of America increasingly
+	demands technology.

+Is the technology a tool?
+Is it becoming grafted into our pedagogy
+	such that we are bionic?
+Are we becoming Borg?
+As a University Professor I think about the tools I use for delivery of content, and I think about how they are used.

+I often wish the tools were better, or easier to use.
+My impression
+	is that today many learners cannot understand why University instructors don't deliver more flash, wow, pop, bang, and glitz.

+The learner of today is surrounded and bombarded by very polished and
+	often sophisticated sales pitches but at Universities we generally are using technologies from 200 to 400 years ago.

+A good story told in person is powerful.
+We learn much by discourse.
+	Personally, I believe that the great technology of the Gutenberg press is still important, but can it be augmented?
+I use technology.
+Technology bits and bytes are tools.
+I get a little wrapped up in what they can do.
+Am I becoming Professor Borg?
+Is resistance to technology futile?

 I am an environmental scientist with a strong foundation in soil
 	morphology, soil characterization, and soil mineralogy.
-I am interested in identifying systematic variation in soil morphology using relationships with climate, vegetation, geomorphology, and
+I am interested in identifying systematic variation in soil morphology using relationships with climate, vegetation, geomorphology, and geology.
-	geology.
 By studying the evolution of soils (a very slowly renewable resource), relationships vital to addressing landscape scale issues are better understood.
 Soil in the environment and